-You can use the system managed baselines to upgrade your vSAN clusters to recommended critical patches, drivers, updates or latest supported ESXi host version for vSAN.
+You use system managed baselines to upgrade your vSAN clusters to recommended critical patches, drivers, updates or the latest supported ESXi host version for vSAN.

 Predefined baselines cannot be edited or deleted, you can only attach or detach them to the respective inventory objects.

-Under the Host Baselines tab in Update Manager Admin view, you can see the following predefined baselines:
+On the Baselines tab in Update Manager home view, you can see the following predefined baselines:

-Checks the virtual hardware of a virtual machine for compliance with the latest version supported by the host.
-Update Manager supports upgrading to virtual hardware version vmx-14 on hosts that are running ESXi 6.7.
+- Checks the virtual hardware of a virtual machine for compliance with the latest version supported by the host.
+Update Manager supports upgrading to virtual hardware version vmx-15 on hosts that are running ESXi 6.7.

-If your vCenter Server system is connected to other vCenter Server systems by a common vCenter Single Sign-On domain and you have an Update Manager instance for each vCenter Server system in the group, the baselines and baseline groups you create and manage are applicable only to inventory objects managed by the vCenter Server system with which the selected Update Manager instance is registered.
-You can use an Update Manager instance only with a vCenter Server system with which the instance is registered.
+If your vCenter Server system is connected to other vCenter Server systems by a common vCenter Single Sign-On domain and you have an Update Manager instance for each vCenter Server system in the group, the baselines and baseline groups that you create and manage are applicable only to the inventory objects managed by the vCenter Server system where the selected Update Manager instance runs.

-Baseline groups are assembled from existing baselines.
-A baseline group might contain one upgrade baseline, and one or more patch and extension baselines, or might contain a combination of multiple patch and extension baselines.
+You create a baseline group by assembling existing baselines.
+A baseline group might contain one upgrade baseline and one or more patch and extension baselines, or it might contain a combination of multiple patch and extension baselines.

 To create, edit, or delete baselines and baseline groups, you must have the Manage Baseline privilege.
-To attach baselines and baseline groups, you must have the Attach Baseline privilege.
-Privileges must be assigned on the vCenter Server system with which Update Manager is registered.
-For more information about managing users, groups, roles, and permissions, see vCenter Server and Host Management.
-For a list of Update Manager privileges and their descriptions, see Update Manager Privileges.
+To attach baselines and baseline groups to target inventory objects, you must have the Attach Baseline privilege.
+The privileges must be assigned on the vCenter Server system where Update Manager runs.
+For more information about managing users, groups, roles, and permissions, see the vCenter Server and Host Management documentation.
+For a list of all Update Manager privileges and their descriptions, see Update Manager Privileges.